spacetelescope/MASTDataDelivery/README.md

 MASTDataDelivery
 ==========
 Returns lightcurves and spectra from MAST missions.
-Supported missions include: HST, IUE, GALEX, FUSE, EUVE, HUT, WUPPE, BEFS, TUES, KEPLER, and K2.
+Supported missions include: HST, IUE, GALEX, FUSE, EUVE, HUT, WUPPE, BEFS, TUES, KEPLER, K2, and TESS.
 Also include some contributed/high level science products, like the Hubble Spectroscopic Legacy Archive, STATES, and the K2 detrended light curves provided by several teams.

 Detailed documentation about how DataDelivery treats data from a given mission is available.